azuxmioy/fpvsum/README.md

 ## Ground-Truth Scores

-We invite more than 15 volunteers to perform video annotation.
+We invited more than 15 volunteers to perform video annotation.
 Given each video, annotators are asked to produce a summary that contains most of its important content and highlight segments using our designed human interface.
 We observe that most annotators would lose concentration on assigning scores for very long videos.
 Thus, for each video category we select about 35% of the video sequences to be annotated with ground-truth scores, while the remaining are viewed as the unlabeled ones.

 The details of our annotation process are shown as follows: